 #3 – Hamilton Beach Big Mouth Pro

 The Big Mouth Pro is the cheapest option on the list at approx. $60.
 It is the cheapest but still reasonably good juicer on the market.
 It does come with several downsides (a terrible cleaning brush and high pulp raw juice yield to name a few) but they can be tolerated for the price.
 If your budget doesn’t allow for the approx. $100 Compact the Big Mouth Pro is a great second option.

 #4 – Tribest GSE

 The Tribest GSE is the most expensive option on the list.
 At approx. $500 you may be wondering how it’s even on the list at all.
 But consider the well above average yields of this juicer.
-Those higher yields mean that you need to buy less produce (for less $$) than you need to buy to make the same amount of juice for most other juicers on the market.
+Those higher yields mean that you need to buy less produce (for less $$) than you need to buy to make the same amount of juice with most other juicers on the market.
 The bottom line is that this juicer is a great value over several years of ownership.
-Sure, within the first year or so that initial price of $500 is going to sting but after a few years you’ll be very happy with the great value the juicer provides because it gives you higher yields for the same amount of produce.
+Sure, within the first year or so that initial price of $500 (approx.) is going to sting, but after a few years you’ll be very happy with the great value the juicer provides because it gives you higher yields for the same amount of produce.

 #5 – Tribest Solostar 4

 The final juicer in our recommendation list is the Solostar 4.
 Like the GSE this juicer provides well above average yields across the board.
 Thus, its long term cost of ownership is low.
 The best part?
 It’s about half the price of the GSE so your entry cost isn’t nearly as high with this juicer.
 Why is the GSE #4 and the Solostar 4 #5?
 Because the GSE’s yields are still much better than those of the Solostar 4 and therefore its long term cost of ownership is still much lower.